jeffreytse/jekyll-jeffreytse-blog/_posts/2021-04-09-the-alternative-expressions-in-english.md

   - I worked around the clock

 - I don't care
-  - It's up to you
+  - It's up to you/You decide
   - Either one is okay
   - I'm cool with anything
   - Whatever
+  - Anything will do
+  - It's your call
+  - Have it your way
+  - Whatever floats your boat

+- Long time no see
+  - It's been ages
+  - It's been a while
+  - Good to see you again

 - A lot of
   - A bunch of